com-entonos/amzn2-octave/README.md

 		export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<prefix_dir>/octave/lib
 		octave --texi-macros-file /dev/null

+NOTES:

-may need to edit pkg/to_build to include required octave packages and provide a test in pkg/test
+1) may need to edit pkg/to_build to include required octave packages and provide a test in pkg/test
+2) if other than avx/avx2, edit to_build_oct_lib (ARCH and fftw configure options)
+3)   ...
+4) profit